TheScientificTeen/Techstormers/README.md

 * *Could you list the ideas you plan to implement in your project?**

 List of ideas we are trying to implement:
-Make relevant data available to the public.
+1.Make relevant data available to the public.
-Possibly reduce time and money spent on contact tracing .
+2.Possibly reduce time and money spent on contact tracing .
-Make the public more aware in terms of spread of infection Make an app which can be easily updated to adapt to suit future pandemics as well.
+3.Make the public more aware in terms of spread of infection 4.Make an app which can be easily updated to adapt to suit future pandemics as well.
-Make it user friendly/easy to interact with.
+5.Make it user friendly/easy to interact with.

 * *What language (programming) are you using?*